Table of Contents

 Late 1960s – 1970s

 Note that on some of these cards the name Beutron appears in cursive script, whilst others use block letters.
-The former date from 1968-1970, the latter from July 1970.
-Prices vary from 20 to 70 cents.
+The former date from 1968 (decimal only) -1970, the latter from July 1970 as shown in newspapers.
+Prices vary from 12 to 70 cents.
 The cards now have a circular holes above the longer hole used previously for hanging upon display units.

 Mid 1970s onwards

-Beutron cards went through multiple incarnations with only the pricing then the appearance of bar codes to give an approximate dating (so forgive me if I am wrong, or better, let me know).
-Some cards were marked “packed in Australian by Beutron”.
+Beutron cards went through multiple incarnations: As they do not appear in print advertising, I have used the shape of the cards, pricing then the appearance of bar codes to give an approximate dating.
+Forgive me if I am wrong, or better, let me know!
+Some cards were marked “Packed in Australian by Beutron”.
 Some are marked made in Thailand.

 In 2001 Beutron Ltd. became Beutron Pty Ltd, then was accquired by J. Leutenegger (a large craft firm that was started in 1891 in Brisbane, Queensland by a Swiss immigrant, Jacques Leutenegger).
 Some cards are marked “Packed in Australia by J. Leutenegger Pty Ltd”.